Bipartisan Senate group introduces rail safety bill in response to East Palestine derailment

 While the bill's bipartisan backing is a positive step for advancement in the Senate, it's unclear whether it can pass the GOP-controlled House.
 Still, there is an appetite on Capitol Hill for action in response to the East Palestine derailment.

-Senate Majority Leader Chuck Schumer called on Norfolk Southern CEO Alan Shaw to answer questions from the Senate, and the Environment and Public Works Committee has requested Shaw's appearance.
+Senate Majority Leader Chuck Schumer called on Norfolk Southern CEO Alan Shaw to answer questions from the Senate.
+Shaw agreed to testify before the Senate's Environment and Public Works Committee on March 9.

 "Norfolk Southern, you've broken your trust with the American people," Schumer told reporters Tuesday.
 "The American people and of course the people of East Palestine deserve answers."